-Responsibility for global warming is proportional to cumulative $CO_2$ emissions, not to current emission rates (http://pubs.giss.nasa.gov/docs/2007/2007\Hansen\etal\1.pdf).
+Responsibility for global warming is proportional to cumulative CO_2 emissions, not to current emission rates (http://pubs.giss.nasa.gov/docs/2007/2007_Hansen_etal_1.pdf).
 This is physical fact, not an ethical statement.
-It is a consequence of the long lifetime of atmospheric $CO_2$ .
-Responsibility of the United States is more than three times larger than that of any other nation (Figure 4b).
+It is a consequence of the long lifetime of atmospheric CO_2 .
+Responsibility of the United States is more than three times larger than that of any other nation (Figure 4).
 Despite rapid growth of emissions from China, the United States will continue to be the nation most responsible for climate change for at least the next few decades.

 Figure 4.
-Annual and cumulative fossil fuel CO2 emissions by country of emission.
+Annual and cumulative fossil fuel CO2 emissions by country of emission (CDIAC data for 1751-2004, BP for 2005-6; cf. Atmos.
+Chem.
+Phys.
+7, 2287-2312, 2007).

-It is also useful to examine per capita fossil fuel $CO_2$ emissions.
-Figure 5a shows current per capita emissions for the eight nations with largest total emissions, in order of decreasing total emissions.
+It is also useful to examine per capita fossil fuel CO_2 emissions.
+Figure 5a shows per capita emissions for the eight nations with largest total emissions, in order of decreasing total emissions.
 The United States and Canada have the largest per capita emissions, while emissions of Japan, Germany and the United Kingdom are half as large per capita.

 Figure 5.
-Per capita fossil fuel emissions (a) in order of national emissions today, (b) per capita cumulative emission (2006 population) in order of national cumulative emissions.
+Per capita fossil fuel emissions (a) in order of national emissions today, (b) per capita cumulative emission (2006 population) in order of national cumulative emissions (CDIAC data for 1751-2004, BP for 2005-6; cf. Atmos.
+Chem.
+Phys.
+7, 2287-2312, 2007).

 Per capita responsibility for climate change, however, must be based on cumulative national emissions.
 The United Kingdom has the highest cumulative emissions per capita (2006 population), as shown in Figure 5b.
 The United States is second in per capita emissions and Germany is third.
 Increased per capita responsibility of the United Kingdom and Germany is a consequence of their early entries into the industrial era.
 Recognition of these facts is not an attempt to cast blame.
-Early emissions of $CO_2$ occurred before the climate problem was recognized and well before it was proven.
+Early emissions of CO_2 occurred before the climate problem was recognized and well before it was proven.
 Yet these facts are worth bearing in mind.